Serbian Orthodox Church: Regulations

+The Serbian Orthodox Church is episcopal, its main administrative division is diocese both in church-hierarchical and church-self-governing terms.
+Dioceses are further divided into Archdiocese, each of which consists of several church communities and parishes.
+The parish is the smallest unit in the church organization.
+It is a community of believers that gathers at the holy liturgy led by the parish priest.

 Doctrine and liturgy

 The Serbian Orthodox Church upholds the Eastern Orthodox theology, shared by all Eastern Orthodox Churches and based on doctrinal accomplishments of the Seven Ecumenical Councils.
 It is characterized by monotheistic Trinitarianism, a belief in the Incarnation of the Logos (Son of God), a balancing of cataphatic theology with apophatic theology, a hermeneutic defined by Sacred Tradition, and a therapeutic soteriology.
 In the fields of Church organization and administration, Serbian Orthodox Church upholds traditions and principles of Eastern Orthodox ecclesiology.

 Liturgical traditions and practices of the Serbian Orthodox Church are based on the Eastern Orthodox worship.
 Services cannot properly be conducted by a single person but must have at least one other person present.
 Usually, all of the services are conducted on a daily basis only in monasteries and cathedrals, while parish churches might only do the services on the weekend and major feast days.
 The Divine Liturgy is the celebration of the Eucharist.
 The Divine Liturgy is not celebrated on weekdays during the preparatory season of Great Lent.
 Communion is consecrated on Sundays and distributed during the week at the Liturgy of the Presanctified Gifts.
 Services, especially the Divine Liturgy, can only be performed once a day on any particular altar.

-A key part of the Serbian Orthodox religion is the Slava, a celebration of the Clan Patron Saint, placed into the Serb Orthodox religious canon by the first Serb archbishop Saint Sava.
+A key part of the Serbian Orthodox religion is the Slava, a celebration of the family patron saint, placed into the Serbian Orthodox canon by Archbishop Sava.

 Social issues

 The Serbian Orthodox Church upholds traditional views on modern social issues, such as separation of church and state (imposed since the abolition of monarchy in 1945), and social equality.
-Since all forms of priesthood are reserved only for men, the role of women in church administration is still limited to specific activities, mainly in the fields of religious education and religious arts, including the participation in various forms of charity work.
+Since all forms of priesthood are reserved only for men, the role of women in church administration is limited to specific activities, mainly in the fields of religious education and religious arts, including the participation in various forms of charity work.

 Inter-Christian relations

 The Serbian Orthodox Church is in full communion with the Ecumenical Patriarchate of Constantinople (which holds a special place of honour within Eastern Orthodoxy and serves as the seat for the Ecumenical Patriarch, who enjoys the status of first-among-equals) and all of the mainstream autocephalous Eastern Orthodox church bodies except the Orthodox Church of Ukraine.
-It has been a member of the World Council of Churches since 1965, and of the Conference of European Churches.
+It has been a member of the World Council of Churches since 1965, with Patriarch German even being elected to its central committee in 1968, as well as of the Conference of European Churches.